 Staffed with licensed social workers year-round, our team is trained to work with individuals and families to assess health risk needs, provide short-term supportive counseling and referrals to healthcare services outside of the UFT.
 The Helpline can answer questions, address concerns, and offer guidance regarding health benefits, medical leaves, and other health-related matters.
 Whether from the individual’s home, workplace, or even during a hospital stay, the Helpline offers prompt, confidential counseling over the phone.

-10 a.m. to 6 p.m.
-Monday through Friday during the school year;
+10 a.m. to 6 p.m., Monday - Friday during the school year

-9 a.m. to 5:15 p.m.
-Monday through Thursday during the summer
+9 a.m. to 5:15 p.m., Monday - Thursday in summer

 During a medical or family-related crisis, it may be necessary to take time off from work.
 The Helpline staff assists UFT members with understanding their leave options, their rights to take a leave and determining the type of leave appropriate for their situation.